EntEthAlliance/dlt-interop/README.md

-# EEA DLT-Interop Public Repository
+# EEA Crosschain Interoperability Public Repository

+Welcome to the public Github repository of the Enterprise Ethereum Alliance Crosschain Interoperability Working Group!

 This repository is to enable public comment on the work of the [EEA Crosschain Interoperability Working Group](https://entethalliance.github.io/crosschain-interoperability/).